One pin can change your business! I can’t wait to share this powerful Pinterest marketing story with you today!

 Nine months into her business, she decided to look at her Google Analytics to see what posts were getting the best traffic.
 This is when her her “aha!” moment happened regarding the power of Pinterest.
 She discovered that 80% of her traffic was coming from Pinterest, and about 75% was coming from that specific post.

 She knew that this was important information that she needed to leverage somehow.
 The blog post was more like a long article.
-So she decided to turned the post into a free e-book that you could get through an email opt-in.
-She made this change in 2015, and still gets email sign-ups for the e-book every single day.
+So she decided to turn the post into a free e-book that you could get through an email opt-in.
+She made this change in 2015 and still gets email sign-ups for the e-book every single day.

 Cara doesn’t know exactly when this pin “made it big” but it wasn’t overnight.
 She didn’t even look at her analytics until nine months after pinning it.
 This result totally changed her frame of mind about Pinterest marketing.
 She evolved from just pinning a post and moving on, to actually putting forth significant effort on the Pinterest platform to leverage her traffic and build her business.